pattonsgirl/CS4900-AppSoftwareDev/README.md

 **Instructor of record office hours: TBD, otherwise by appointment in Russ 340.**
     - Communications outside of office hours should be posted to the class Microsoft Teams channel.

 **Module instructor access: TBD.** Responses may not be immediate.
 Posting to the correct module theme will get you the speediest help.
-If you are unsure, post to the General channel.
+If you are unsure, post to the General channel in Microsoft Teams.
     - Screen share / synchronous sessions should be requested in advance to be respectful of schedules.
     - If you are going to send an **email**, email both module instructors and the course instructor.